Note: This also applies to Satisfactory.

-There are two reasons why a mess happens:
+There are two reasons why good Factorio intentions can lead to a chaotic factory nonetheless:

-Once the mess is too big, you have two choices:
+Once the chaos is too big, you have two choices:

 You can start a new game.
-This doesn’t really solve the problem, because you will run into the same problem again in your new game.
+This doesn’t solve the problem in the current game, however, and chances are that you will run into the same problem again in your new game.

 You can refactor.